EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/readable_code.md

 - Write informative comments and docstrings for functions to provide more detail about what the code and is doing, transmit understanding and context
 - Follow a code style guide for your programming language that is agreed upon by the community and other programmers will find easy to read
 - Automate style checks to help ensure your code is consistent
+- Many modern IDEs have built-in support for checking conformance to style conventions and they will warn you when you deviate or even autocorrect things for you
+- Use [code linters][code-linters] - tools that can identify consistency issues, stylistic and even programming errors
 - Organise code into reusable and modular functions that achieve a singular purpose and are more easier to understand, test and reuse
 - Use existing and well-tested libraries or packages for common functionality and tasks (e.g. reading and writing data in standard formats) to avoid duplication and reimplementing functionality in custom, more error-prone code